Haven-of-the-Embraced/src/README.md

 Testrun: This option exists for CI/CD testing purposes.
 Invoking Haven with option testrun will cause the MUD to boot, complete three game_loops, and shutdown.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Issues labeled "Low Hanging Fruit" are relatively simple projects, great for someone just getting into MUD coding.
+Issues labeled "good first issue" are relatively simple projects, great for someone just getting into MUD coding.

 ### Procedure